nayyarrazamalhi/myfirstrepository/README.md

 Modified, Staged, Commit

-soft: only changes HEAD, but doesn't change staged files in index or working files.
-mixed: moves HEAD and updates the index with the contents of the revision to which HEAD now points.
-hard: moves HEAD and updates the index and working directory—this is the only version of reset that can cause data loss.
+soft, mixed and hard: soft only changes HEAD, but doesn't change staged files in index or working files. mixed moves HEAD and updates the index with the contents of the revision to which HEAD now points. hard moves HEAD and updates the index and working directory—this is the only version of reset that can cause data loss.